Join us in discovering the coastal path along 14 municipalities that make up the coast of Malaga.

-From Torremolinos to Malaga, the path passes through the natural area of the Guadalhorce River with a great biodiversity of birds.
-At the moment a wooden bridge of 120 metres is being installed to be able to contemplate the rich fauna, without disturbing it when they nest etc.
+From Torremolinos to Malaga, the path passes through the natural area of the Guadalhorce River.
+There is a great biodiversity of birds and flora.

-Entering Malaga, the path also runs entirely along the long promenade, passing directly along the old town and Muelle Uno.
+Entering Malaga, the path also runs entirely along the long promenade, passing directly along the old town and Pier One.

 Rincón de la Victoria

 From the centre of Málaga you can walk about 14 kilometres along the beach to Rincón de la Victoria.

 The Senda Litoral de Málaga crosses Cantal Bajo between La Cala del Moral and Rincón de la Victoria.

 In Rincón de la Victoria the path is almost complete, only its easternmost section bordering Vélez-Málaga is missing.